slmcassio/quake-log-parser/README.md

 ----------------------------------------------------------
 The solution was based on three major rules:

-1. Use the `InitGame` tag to delimiter a game.
+1. Use the `InitGame` tag to delimit a game.

 2. Split the `ClientUserinfoChanged` into **UserId** and **UserName**